-- 1. Communication and career information and guidance - 2.
-Coordination, system development, and review - 3.
-Development and maintenance of standards and qualifications - Development of provision and learning including curricula and programme development and learning methods - 5.
-Establishing and managing a national register - 6.
-Quality assurance and regulation - 7.
-Recognition - 8.
-Summative assessment and certification - 9.
-Validation of non-formal and informal learning.
+- Development and maintenance of standards and qualifications - Development of provision and learning including curricula and programme development and learning methods - Establishing and managing a national register - Quality assurance and regulation - Recognition - Summative assessment and certification - Validation of non-formal and informal learning - Communication and career information and guidance - Coordination, system development, and review.

 The roles of key ministries, particularly education and labour, and other public governing bodies such as councils and boards, specialised agencies, providers, awarding bodies, and assessment centres need to be clearly specified and monitored in the implementation of a reformed qualification system.
-Making a functional analysis of existing institutional arrangements will reveal what's working and what needs to be changed, including exploring advantages and disadvantages of establishing specialised bodies and combining functions within the implementation of a qualification system.
+Making a functional analysis of existing institutional arrangements will reveal what's working and what needs to be changed, including exploring the advantages and disadvantages of establishing specialised bodies and combining functions within the implementation of a qualification system.
 The creation, or evolution, of specialised agencies requires careful examination of resource implications, but the existence of a dedicated group of professionals may considerably speed up implementation.

 Chapter 5.
-Quality assurance for qualifications: empowering or controlling?
+Quality assurance arrangements: controlling or empowering?

 Assuring the quality of qualifications requires dialogue among a range of actors, proportionate legislation, and clear institutional roles and functions.
 Here, we do not cover every aspect of the vast field of quality assurance.
-Instead, we examine how countries ensure that the qualifications that are used are relevant and have value in the labour market; and how countries can be sure that the people receiving certificates are meeting the conditions of these qualifications (in other words, they have demonstrated that they meet the standards).
-In particular, we examine the QA procedures used to regulate the inclusion of qualifications into qualifications registers, the use of NQFs in gatekeeping, and how assessment is quality-assured.
-This may include, for instance, the extent of external assurance and the qualifications of the assessors, and how validation of non-formal learning is assured.
+Instead, we examine how countries ensure that the qualifications used are relevant and have value in the labour market; and how countries can be sure that the people receiving certificates are meeting the conditions of these qualifications (in other words, they have demonstrated that they meet the standards).
+In particular, we examine the quality assurance procedures used to regulate the inclusion of qualifications into qualifications registers, the use of NQFs in gatekeeping, and how assessment is quality-assured.
+This may include. for instance, the extent of external assurance and the qualifications of the assessors, and how validation of non-formal learning is assured.
 We try to gauge how far different countries' assessment and certification practices rely on trust and self-regulation, and whether they use more cooperative models or apply more tightly-regulated systems.